 Now that the weather is beginning to clear up a little, we are able to enjoy other things that are available to us at Ferry Meadows.
 There is a small cafe on site, which we have in the past popped in to for a hot drink, but more recently we have gone and picked up and ice cream, something that our eldest daughter is most impressed by!

-It doesn't matter what the weather is like, we all love to visit Ferry Meadows.
-There is nothing quite like getting out in the fresh air.
-Listening to the sounds of nature as we walk around the lake and seeing the smile on our girls' faces as we enjoy family time together is certainly something that we don't ever want to miss.
+It doesn't matter what the weather is like, we love to visit Ferry Meadows.
+There’s nothing quite like getting out in the fresh air; listening to the sounds of nature as we walk around the lake and seeing the smile on our girls' faces.
+Enjoying family time together is certainly something that we don't ever want to miss.